 Yoga Alliance Trainings In 2021

-This year has been a challenging year for most, and the yoga community is no exception.
-In March of 2020, Yoga Alliance initiated a temporary provision for online learning that was designed to help brick and mortar yoga studios weather the storm and stay afloat during these uncertain times.
+Yoga Alliance approved online training is here to stay, at least through 2021.
+In March of 2020, Yoga Alliance initiated a temporary provision for online learning that was designed to help brick-and-mortar yoga studios weather the storm and stay afloat during these uncertain times.
 As time went on, it became clear that COVID-19 wasn’t going anywhere, and yoga as we knew it would change as a result.
-After months of back and forth, Yoga Alliance announced this past Friday that they are allowing the facilitation of online training through 2021; thus, opening the door for a flood of online yoga teacher training in the market.
+After months of back and forth, Yoga Alliance approved online training when they announced this past Friday that they are allowing the facilitation of online training through 2021; thus, opening the door for a flood of online yoga teacher training in the market.
 Although it’s not clear how this will impact the yoga community moving forward it’s apparent that yoga teacher training is at the forefront of many yogis minds.

 Prior to the current pandemic, yoga teacher training was inaccessible for many practitioners because of the hefty price tag or the lengthy time commitment.
 Now, with the plethora of online options, yoga teacher training is truly accessible to the masses.
 As an RYS and an Accreditated Yoga Therapy School, we’ve used the past six months as an opportunity to refine our existing online training and diversify our community and content.
 Before COVID-19 we had both online and in-person training available to students.
 Having existing online training put us in a position to transition from in-person to online yoga teacher training seamlessly.
 We spent several years working out the bugs associated with online facilitation prior to COVID-19, and Yoga Alliance’s temporary provision allowed us to marry our online training with our in-person training to create a truly unique experiential training accessible to all.